Diana Green (cartoonist): Teaching and academic publications

-Current work
+Later work

-Diana Green is currently working on turning the Tranny Towers stories into a graphic novel titled TransScending.
-Green in also in the process of releasing a graphic memoir called Sharp Invitations, which she releases in short, one-page illustrations weekly on her blog and her Twitter account, accompanied by a personal analysis of the work.
+Green later worked on turning the Tranny Towers stories into a graphic novel titled TransScending.
+Green was also in the process of releasing a graphic memoir called Sharp Invitations, which she released in short, one-page illustrations weekly on her blog and her Twitter account, accompanied by a personal analysis of the work.

-Green recently finished her film script, Private Myths, which centers around lesbian relationships.
+Green finished her film script, Private Myths, which centers around lesbian relationships.

-Diana Green showcases her illustrations and new works at art exhibits, primarily those held at MCAD, in addition to posting them on her social media accounts.
+Green showcased her illustrations and new works at art exhibits, primarily those held at MCAD, in addition to posting them on her social media accounts.

+Death

+Green died in Minneapolis on January 18, 2026, at the age of 71.